Q20 and Q44 buses: Bus redesign

 In December 2019, the MTA released a draft redesign of the Queens bus network.
 As part of the redesign, the Q44 would have become a "high-density" route called the QT44 and would be extended in the Bronx to Fordham Plaza Bus Terminal.
 The Q20 would have been replaced by a "neighborhood" route, the QT86, which would run from Linden Place in College Point to Cooper Avenue in Glendale, leaving the Main Street corridor at Vleigh Place.
 The 20th and 14th Avenue corridors would have been served by the QT64 and QT84, respectively.
 The redesign was delayed due to the COVID-19 pandemic in New York City in 2020, and the original draft plan was dropped due to negative feedback.

 A revised plan was released in March 2022.
-Under the new plan, the Q44 would still be extended to Fordham Plaza.
+Under the new plan, the Q44 would have still been extended to Fordham Plaza and the northbound stop for Kissena Boulevard would be removed.
 The Q20 would still run on Main Street but would no longer have branches; the 20th and 14th Avenue corridors would be taken over by the Q76 and Q31, respectively.
-The northern part of the Q20 would take over the Q15's routing in Beechhurst, while its southern terminus would be cut back to the Briarwood station.
+The northern part of the Q20 would have taken over the Q15's routing in Beechhurst, while its southern terminus would have been cut back to the Briarwood station.

+A final bus-redesign plan was released in December 2023.
+The Q20's branches would be combined into a single route, which would run at all times using the Q20B's existing routing via 14th Avenue; the 20th Avenue routing would be served by the Q76 and a new Q62 route.
+The Q20 would be diverted to serve the Mitchell-Linden Houses in Flushing, previously served by the Q34 (which would be eliminated).
+The Q20 would also be diverted upon entering Jamaica, following the Q60 towards Jamaica Avenue, and then heading right on Sutphin Boulevard.
+The Q44 would remain unchanged.

+On December 17, 2024, addendums to the final plan were released.
+Among these, the Q20 had stop changes made, and service on Union Street was retained.
+In addition, the MTA decided to preserve the Q20A routing on 20th Avenue in College Point, rather than the Q20B routing, which would instead be taken over by the Q76.
+On January 29, 2025, the current plan was approved by the MTA Board, and the Queens Bus Redesign went into effect in two different phases during Summer 2025.
+The Q20 is part of Phase I, which started on June 29, 2025.
+As of this date, the Q44 extension to Fordham Plaza is still being considered for a separate implementation.